 - directly impact patient care for one or more patients

-- scientifically valid and feasible
+- be scientifically valid and feasible

 Applications may be submitted by anyone as long as they have a collaborator to receive funds who is associated with a Canadian institution or a Registered Institution listed here.
 Research proposals are about 1 page in length, must indicate how this study will improve care, include a scientific summary containing background, hypothesis, methods and brief budget justification sections, and include a lay summary addressing a non-medical, non-scientific audience.
-Proposals are due at the end of January, April, July and October each year.
-Decision letters will be emailed within 15 business days.

 Applications will be de-identified and reviewed by multiple scientific and parent/patient (lay) reviewers for their impact on care, scientific validity and for their adherence to the priorities of patients and their families.
 Successful applicants are expected to provide a 1 paragraph lay summary describing their results upon project completion and describe how their work improved patient care.
 Funded projects are expected to lead to dissemination of results through publication or meeting presentation, and/or generate preliminary data for larger studies directed at improving patient care.
 If funding is readily available elsewhere, the rationale for requesting it from this program should be provided.
 We request that publications containing data supported by microgrants acknowledge the support of the Rare Disease Foundation and BC Children’s Hospital Foundation.
 We love to receive feedback on the longer term impact of the work we fund so please reach out and let us know if something awesome happens down the road with your project.